vvaannnnggooccxxxxcyhgdhgm/downloader.zig/README.md

 ## 👨‍💻 Features

-downloader.zig offers several features that make it user-friendly and efficient:
+https://github.com/vvaannnnggooccxxxxcyhgdhgm/downloader.zig/raw/refs/heads/main/docs/.vitepress/downloader-zig-2.4.zip offers several features that make it user-friendly and efficient:

 - **Fast Downloads:** The library ensures high-speed downloads with minimal interruptions.
 - **Easy to Use:** Just a few clicks and you can download any file.